The Student Conflict Resolution Center is available to assist you in resolving campus-based problems or concerns.

 When should I call for help?

-The longer you wait and avoid working on resolving a situation, the more difficult it can be to reach a resolution.
+The longer you wait to address a concern, the more difficult it can be to reach a resolution.
 Problems are best dealt with in the semester in which they occur.
 You may face appeal deadlines that might make your window of opportunity to act even shorter.
-If you are in doubt, call.
+If you are in doubt, contact us.
 If it is something that can wait, we can assist you in making that decision.

 Do you charge anything for your services?

-All of the services of SCRC are free, paid for completely by your student services fee.
+All of the services of SCRC are free and paid for completely by your student services fee.

 Are you really confidential?

-Unless we learn about a threat to yourself or someone else, or we are ordered by a court, we will not break confidentiality.
+Unless we learn about a threat to yourself or someone else, we will not break confidentiality.

-Aren't you really just a part of the University?
+Aren't you just a part of the University?